 How To Apply

-Applicants for the combined JD/MBA program can apply in one of two ways:
+Applicants for the combined JD/MBA program must apply to each school separately as follows:

-Applications for the MBA component of the joint JD/MBA program can be submitted until the deadline in January for admission beginning in March of that same year.
+To the Ivey Business School by the January deadline for admission beginning in March of that same year.

 A joint committee appointed by the Faculty of Law and Ivey Business School will decide whether applicants who are admitted to both programs, and who have indicated that they wish to be considered for the combined program, will be admitted.
 Enrolment is limited.